BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for

-This is best carried out by an experienced picture restorer.
+This process is best carried out by an experienced picture restorer.

 Contact your local BADA drawings specialist for a suitable recommendation.

 Drawings on vellum

 Depending on changes in humidity, vellum can absorb water from, and release water to the atmosphere.

-As a result, vellum is susceptable to shrinking and can cause ink and paint to flake off.
+This means vellum is susceptable to shrinking which can cause ink and paint to flake off.

-If you experience either of these issues, seek advice from a specialist conservator.
+If you experience either of these issues, seek advice from a professional restorer.

 When framing antique drawings, the glass should be kept apart from the paper with the aid of an acid-free mount or a slip.

 BADA recommend using Museum Board as a mount, which is made of 100% cotton fibre.

-Ultraviolet filtering glass can also be fitted to reduce the risk of damage from exposure to UV light.
+Ultraviolet filtering glass can also be fitted to reduce the risk of damage from UV light.

 Light causes irreversable damage to drawings.
 You should never hang drawings in direct sunlight.

 Fluctuations in temperature and humidity can also have adverse effects on both the paper and the media.

 Avoid hanging drawings above a radiator, a working fireplace, or any other heat source.